-Bridal shows are an essential marketing component to our industry and are the biggest hope of getting a mass of wedding couples to meet you in person.
-But sometimes, the end result of the vendor experience may not always meet expectations.
+Bridal shows are an essential marketing component to the wedding industry.
+They are the biggest hope of getting a mass of wedding couples to meet you in person.
+But sometimes, the result of the vendor experience may not always meet expectations.

-Here are some obstacles that wedding businesses need to understand when exhibiting:
+Here are 3 obstacles wedding businesses need to understand when exhibiting:

-c. has a huge bag full of literature to look through
+- Has a huge bag full of literature to look through,

 which equates to a low retention rate of couples who will contact your company.

-3. When you do follow up, it is best to follow up with leads that visited your booth.
-Collect their contact information and get details on their wedding because it makes your communication more personalized.
-However, those efforts are very diluted when couples are simultaneously getting bombarded with follow up communications from many other vendors.
+When you follow up, it is best to follow up with leads who visited your booth.
+Collect their contact information and get details on their wedding.
+It will make your communication more personalized.
+However, these efforts are very diluted when couples are simultaneously getting bombarded with follow-up communications from many other vendors.

-Sometimes it is the allure of a contest or giveaway that can attract the attention of the wedding couple to become acquainted with the uniqueness of your services.
-It helps create the possibility that if they don’t win the drawing, you can now marketing to them already having a familiarity with your company.
+The reason you should include this in your wedding marketing is that the allure of a contest or giveaway can attract the attention of the wedding couple to acquaint with the uniqueness of your services.
+Once couples realize your wedding business exists, it creates an opportunity for those couples to recall your business.
+Even if they don’t win the drawing, they’ll remember you when you market to them again.

-And don’t forget: your website is your 24/7 salesperson and will either help you win or lose a potential customer.
-If your website looks outdated or is not mobile friendly, changing your design can be the difference in helping any and all of your marketing endeavors succeed.
+And don’t forget: your wedding business website is your 24/7 salesperson.
+It will either help you win or lose a potential customer.
+It just depends on how it looks and functions.
+If your website looks outdated or not mobile friendly, you could lose a wedding lead.

 So, what should you do?
 Change your web site design.
 It can make a difference in helping all of your marketing endeavors succeed because it will provide a better experience.
 Luckily for you, you don’t have to do this alone.
 I can help.